 There’s nothing better than being on a game drive in the bush, watching some of Africa’s beautiful wild animals.
 But humans behaving badly can ruin the experience for everyone.
-So what are the golden rules that tell us how to avoid congestion and temper on safari?
+So what are the golden rules of safari etiquette that tell you how to behave on your game drives?

 And you’ll have seen numerous cases of human selfishness too – from both general game viewers and from photographers, who sometimes think their needs are more important than anyone else’s.
 Such selfishness can cause gridlock on the roads at busy sightings or frighten the animals so that they run away – and everyone is the poorer for that.